John-Githublab/caveDigital_mobile_app/README.md

 ### Environment Variables

-Create a `.env` file in the root directory and add the necessary environment variables, such as MongoDB connection strings.
+Create a `.env` file in the root directory and add the necessary environment variables, such as server url.

 ## Project Structure